wibus-wee/wlint/README.md

 ## Feature

-- Linting Config Support
+- ⛏️ Linting Config Support
-- Linting Config Auto Install
+- 😄 Linting Config Auto Install
-- Linting Config Category (You can choose which category you want to use in your project, like: `default`, `nextjs`, `react`)
+- 🍰 Linting Config Category (You can choose which category you want to use in your project, like: `default`, `nextjs`, `react`)
-- Custom Shell Command Support
-- Custom Linting Config Support
+- 🎉 Custom Linting Config Support

 ## Install